 An interesting variation occurs in the manga Ice Revolution when karate champion Masaki arranges her own Girliness Upgrade by switching to figure skating, which she views as a prettier, more feminine form of athleticism.
-She manages to secure her macho father's support only by proving that a "girly" activity like figure skating is a physical sport every bit as demanding as karate.
-(And it is.)
+She manages to secure her macho father's support only by proving that a "girly" activity like figure skating is a physical sport every bit as demanding as karate (as it is.)

 Happens to Itsuki in HeartCatch Pretty Cure! as part of her Character Development.
 She starts out hiding her love of stuffed animals and desire to doll up in cute clothing behind a masculine exterior, out of a desire to be a respected martial artist like her Ill Boy twin brother Satsuki.
-After joining the Fashion Club (and later, becoming a Cure herself), she learns that it's alright for her to enjoy both martial arts and cute things (helped by how Satsuki is operated on and begins to physicaly get better), and eventually she grows her hair out a bit and starts wearing the female uniform during the finale.
+After joining the Fashion Club (and later, becoming a Cure herself), she learns that it's alright for her to enjoy both martial arts and cute things (helped by Satsuki begining to get better).
+Eventually she grows her hair out a bit and starts wearing the female uniform during the finale.

 Fairy Tail: Mirajane underwent this process before the story begins; Lucy is shocked to learn that Fairy Tail's resident Team Mom and Yamato Nadeshiko used to be bitter rivals with BadassAction Girl Erza.
 It's explained that this happened due to the disappearance of Mirajane and Elfman's younger sister, Lisanna.